 Banks want you and will offer any number of freebies and perks to get you to open your account with them.
 These range from free railcards to gig tickets, but try not to be enticed.
-Banks are clever - they know that you are likely to stick with them for the rest of your life so they'll do anything to secure your custom.
+Banks are clever - they know that you are likely to stick with them so they'll do anything to secure your custom.